Two Classic Cases of Courts Failing Alienated Parents

 2. Understanding of the phenomenon of projection can clarify who is doing what to whom.

-Legal and mental-health professionals can counter false accusations by understanding that most of them, as in this case, prove to be projection of what the alienating parent him or herself is doing.
+Legal and mental-health professionals who understand false accusations can use them, as in this case, to clarify what the alienating parent him or herself is doing.
+In describing the targeted parent, they are actually offering clarification of what they themselves are feeling, thinking, and doing.

 3. Educate your legal professional.
-Fortunately, there are increasingly helpful resources explaining the nature of parental alienation.
+Fortunately, there are increasingly many helpful resources explaining the nature of parental alienation.
 Internet searches can uncover many.
-Do check the resources list toward the end of one of my other blog posts on alienation.
-And, as I mentioned earlier, the blogposts on this website by Amy Baker and by Edward Kruk offer excellent information.
+Do check the resources list toward the end of one of my other posts on alienation, and also on my clinical website.
+View this video about assessment and treatment of severe alienation, that is, when the child refuses to see the targeted parent.
+As I mentioned earlier, the blogposts by Amy Baker and by Edward Kruk here offer excellent information.
 Dr. Baker's articles and books are listed here.

-In handling the legal case, it may be a good idea to advise your legal counsel to stay clear of the term "parental alienation syndrome."
+In handling a court case, it may be a good idea to advise your legal counsel to stay clear of the longer term "parental alienation syndrome."
 Advocates for alienating parents rail against it.
-At least in some cases, it may be more effective to focus the court case on the particular illegal behaviors, such as blocking visitation arrangements that have been specified in a custody agreement or court order, or withholding information from the other parent.
+At least in some cases, it may be more effective to focus the court case on alienating behaviors such as blocking visitation arrangements that have been specified in a custody agreement or court order.

 Fortunately, some judges do understand alienation.
 A recent landmark Minnesota case, for instance, as explained to a group of legal and mental health professionals by PASG member Mark Redman, made the following ruling: